bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:33 AM CT, February 19</p>
+<p class="updated_time"> Latest data: 08:11 AM CT, February 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 65°, which is 4° *colder* than yesterday.
-Tomorrow is expected to be 20° *colder* than today.
+Tomorrow is expected to be 19° *colder* than today.

 Currently:

-- 50°
+- 51°
-- Misty
+- Foggy
-- 94% humidity
+- 95% humidity
-- 5 mph wind
+- 6 mph wind
-- 89% cloud cover
+- 83% cloud cover
 - 36 AQI 🟩
 - 0.03 inches of rain expected in the next 48 hours